Becoming Self Employed

 Much of the process of preparing for self-employment is about starting a business.
 This is the same information whether you are a sole trader or a partnership or company.
+There are many organisations, websites and publications that can help you start your business.
+Read more about information and supports (citizens information).

 Registration of business name